Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

+<p class="firstLetter">The Enneagram is a profound and popular personality typing system that illuminates the positive and negative aspects of different personalities.</p>

+Here, we examine how each type in an unhealthy state can go down a negative spiral toward mental illness.

-<p class="firstLetter">The Enneagram, a profound and popular personality typing system, is a valuable tool for self-discovery and understanding others.
-Drawing insights from "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.amazon.com/Wisdom-Enneagram-Psychological-Spiritual-Personality/dp/0553378201?&_encoding=UTF8&tag=9takes00-20&linkCode=ur2&linkId=934a7202b7f300b1da70746ab59814ba&camp=1789&creative=9325">The Wisdom of the Enneagram</a>" by Don Richard Riso and Russ Hudson, this guide delves into the intricate layers of each Enneagram type.
-It facilitates personal growth and improved relationships and illuminates the unique mental health challenges associated with each type.
-Central to this exploration is the "shadow side" concept – the less favorable aspects of our personalities that can lead to psychological struggles.
-By examining these shadow sides, we will better understand how each Enneagram type might navigate their complex mental landscapes and potentially spiral into unhealthy patterns, illustrated through specific scenarios.</p>
+ We draw insights from "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.amazon.com/Wisdom-Enneagram-Psychological-Spiritual-Personality/dp/0553378201?&_encoding=UTF8&tag=9takes00-20&linkCode=ur2&linkId=934a7202b7f300b1da70746ab59814ba&camp=1789&creative=9325">The Wisdom of the Enneagram</a>" by Don Richard Riso and Russ Hudson, which delves into the dark side of each Enneagram type.
+Each type has different struggles that stem from unhealthy coping mechanisms.
+If left unaddressed for a long period of time, behavior, emotions, and thought patterns can become extreme, and professional help is needed.

+The "shadow side" concept is central to this exploration, which is the less favorable aspects of our personalities that can lead to psychological struggles.
+Examining these shadow sides will better understand how each Enneagram type might navigate their complex mental landscapes and potentially spiral into unhealthy patterns illustrated through specific scenarios.

 <div
     style="display: flex;